Nikolaossamaras/Costumdeck/README.md

 # Costumdeck
 > Your take and go DIY computer with a esp32 build-in so you can code on the go

+## What is it?

+This project is a DIY Computer mostly known as Cyberdeck  that allows you to code and build anywhere you go with it's build in esp32

 ## Why i build it

 I always loved coding and making hardware projects , but i always thought what if i can do it anywhere without needing a desktop .
 So i thought what if i made a Cyberdeck that can do the exact thing that i wanted ... to code and build anywhere.
 That's why i decided to build this project

+## How it looks

 ICON of the full modeled project here